-Masters in Cultural Heritage and Preservation Studies
+Master of Arts in Cultural Heritage and Preservation Studies

 A major focus is practical professional experiences, which includes internship or fieldwork experience with an appropriate cultural institution, firm, or governmental agency.
 Opportunities are available at local, national and international levels, and reflect the student's area of focus, which is determined at the end of the first year.
 Areas of focus might include: Architectural Preservation; Landscape and Site Preservation; Collections Management, Cultural Resources Preservation/Management; Museum/Heritage Management, Policy and Ethics.
 A Master's thesis demonstrating the student's ability to design and carry out a research project of significance to cultural heritage preservation is required for completion of the degree.

 Two required courses: 6 credits